 It has been shown by Popescu (2007) and Popescu et al. (2009) that the h-point can be interpreted as a fuzzy boundary between synsemantic and autosemantic words.
-Consequently, autosemantic words as well as the other autosemantic units (i.e., lemmas, hrebs) whose rank is lower than the h-point (and which thus occur in the synsemantic 'area') are units which, due to their frequency characteristics, can be considered as the units expressing the main theme of the text.
+Consequently, autosemantic words as well as other autosemantic units (i.e., lemmas, hrebs) whose rank is lower than the h-point (and which thus occur in the synsemantic 'area') are units which, due to their frequency characteristics, can be considered as units expressing the main theme of the text.

-The calculation of the TC of a unit is based on both the frequency of the unit and the distance between the h-point and the rank of the unit; further, it is normalized by dividing each thematic unit by the sum of all the weights of all units above the h-point and the highest frequency of the unit in the text f(1), i.e.
+The calculation of the TC of a unit is based on both the frequency of the unit and the distance between the b-point and the rank of the unit.
+It is further normalized by dividing each thematic unit by the sum of all the weights of all the units above the b-point and the highest frequency of the unit in the text f(1), i.e.

-(3)

-$$TC{unit} = 2 \frac{(h-r')f(r')}{h(h-1)f(1)}$$
+(3) $$TC{unit} = 2\frac{(h-r')f(r')}{h(h-1)f(1)} ,$$

-,

-where h is h-point, r' is the rank of autosemantic unit above the h-point, f(r') is the frequency of r'.
+where h is the h-point, r' is the rank of the autosemantic unit above the h-point and f(r') is the frequency of r'.

-The thematic concentration of the entire text is then given by the sum of values of thematic concentrations of the individual thematic units, i.e.
+The thematic concentration of the entire text is then given by the sum of the values of the thematic concentrations of the individual thematic units, i.e.

-(4)

-$$TC{text} = 2\sum{r=1}^{T} \frac{(h-r')f(r')}{h(h-1)f(1)}$$

-,

-where T is the number of thematic words above the h-point.
+(4) $$TC{text} = 2\sum{r=1}^{T} \frac{(h-r')f(r')}{h(h-1)f(1)} ,$$ where T is the number of thematic words above the h-point.